 The third-person effect hypothesis also argues that people are compelled themselves to take action after being exposed to a persuasive message but this action might not be due to the message itself but to the anticipation of the reaction of others.
 This action is unpredictable and it might be either in conformity with the message or counter to it.

-An industry veteran takes a look at Stephen Conroy's Internet Filtering scheme, and its impact on secure online transactions.
+An industry veteran takes a look at Stephen Conroy's Internet Filtering scheme, and its impact on secure online transactions.hard look at the scheme and put together a rather in depth discussion paper and report.

 Ah, the Clean Feed.